Itera/ada-django-kurs/__tasks__/part3/README.md

 Follow the tasks and reload the page.
 Did you notice what happened?

+:exclamation: If the style still looks the same, you should try a hard refresh in the browser.
+A hard refresh can be performed by using `cmd + shift + R` on Mac or `ctrl + shift + R` on Windows.

 Your page is now built like this:

 - Recipes are listed column-wise, i.e. vertically instead of horizontally.